firasm/mds_tableau_workshop/seminar_outline.md

     - Cons
       - Easy stuff in visualization world take longer to do in Tableau (Violin plots)
       - "Crap for big data"
-      - Problematic for "specific things"
+      - Problematic for "specific things" -> Tableau has rules they expect you to follow and getting around them is hacky.
       - There are some "calculations"
       - Steep learning curves (couple hours)
       - Expensive, academic license is restrictive
       - NOT reproducible
       - (lack of) Version Control (image of folders)
+      - Crashes... a lot.

 1. **Introduce Dummy Dash** (6 mins)
     - What is capable in 1 month time